 Can I Have Milk When Pregnant?

 A lot of new moms ask this question, and the answer is “it depends.”
-There are fat-free, low-fat, and full-fat varieties of cow’s milk.
+There are fat-free, low-fat, and full-fat varieties of milk.
 Both pasteurized and unpasteurized versions are available.
-If you want to enjoy the benefits of drinking milk during pregnancy, you need to make the right choices.
-Furthermore, consuming too much milk has been linked to a number of health issues, such as iron deficiency (1).
+To enjoy the benefits of drinking milk during pregnancy, you must make the right choices.
+Furthermore, consuming too much dairy has been linked to several health issues, such as iron deficiency (1).

 Whole milk from cows is a great way to get the protein and other nutrients you and your growing baby need, such as calcium, vitamin D, and vitamin B. During pregnancy, it’s generally acceptable to have a small amount of milk every day.